 Most small businesses use a part of their homes as office space.
 So, the expenses incurred in your home office can be deducted from the tax.
 The simple method to do this is to subtract $5 per square footage of the area used for the business operations.
 The maximum limit for this is 300 square feet.

-Another way is to write down a list of home maintenance expenses, rent, housekeeping, and interest and then multiply this with the percentage of area that is used for the business.
+Another way is to create detailed records of home maintenance expenses, rent, housekeeping, and mortgage interest and then multiply this with the percentage of area that is used for the business.

 The home office needs to be used daily to qualify for this deduction.
 You need to make a clear bifurcation between the home and office space.
 Any one-time occurrence, such as attending a meeting in the dining room, would not be written off as an expense.
 In addition to this, the home office should be the primary place where you carry out all professional activities.